Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Results

 \subsection{Verification scores}

-TS is applied to the deterministic verifications of precipitation forecasts using IMERG as the target.
-For TS with thresholds of 0.1 mm per day, FuXi-plevel-physics and FuXi-sigma-physics performed well (Figure~\ref{fig2}a and b).
-IFS-HRES falls behind slightly, while FuXi-sigma-base performs the worst.
-This verification examines the ability of AIWP models to predict 0.1 mm level drizzle in the correct locations.
-FuXi-sigma-base, the pure data-driven AIWP configuration, likely produced blurrier precipitation forecasts, which led to its suboptimal TS performance.
-On the contrary, the two FuXi runs with conservation schemes performed better, indicating that using conservation schemes can reduce drizzle bias and improve categorical light precipitation forecasts. \citeA{sha2025improving} have identified this benefit on constant pressure level AIWP models.
-Here, we confirm that hybrid sigma-pressure level models can also receive these benefits.
+TS is applied to the deterministic verifications of precipitation forecasts using IMERG as targets.
+For the 0.1 $\mathrm{mm\cdot day^{-1}}$ TS, FuXi-plevel-physics and FuXi-sigma-physics perform well (Figure~\ref{fig2}a and b).
+IFS-HRES falls behind, while FuXi-plevel-base and FuXi-sigma-base perform the worst.
+This verification assesses the ability of AIWP models to predict 0.1 mm-level drizzle in the correct locations.
+The two base configurations likely overestimated the amount of drizzle due to their blurriness, which led to suboptimal TS performance.
+On the contrary, FuXi-plevel-physics and FuXi-sigma-physics perform better, indicating that using conservation schemes can reduce drizzle bias and improve the categorical verification of light precipitation forecasts.
+In addition, FuXi-plevel-physics outperformed FuXi-sigma-physics slightly, which is likely explained by the variation of their conservation schemes: FuXi-sigma-physics constraints surface pressure for the conservation of global dry mass (see Supporting Information for technical details), whereas FuXi-plevel-physics constraints the pressure level integral of humidity across all vertical layers \cite{sha2025improving}.
+The latter provides a stronger regularization effect on reducing the drizzle bias.
+Overall, the difference between FuXi-plevel-physics and FuXi-sigma-physics is minor, and the verification result confirms that the hybrid sigma-pressure level AIWP models can collaborate well with physical constraints and receive similar benefits compared to their constant pressure level counterparts.

-TS with thresholds of 25 mm per day are verified to examine the ability of AIWP models to predict extreme events (Figure~\ref{fig2}c and d).
-In this verification, IFS-HRES falls behind at short forecast lead times and catches up after day 7 and on land areas.
-FuXi-sigma-physics and FuXi-sigma-base are comparably good, while FuXi-plevel-physics is worse than the two hybrid sigma-pressure runs.
+The 25 $\mathrm{mm\cdot day^{-1}}$ TS is verified to examine the ability of AIWP models to predict heavy-to-extreme events (Figure~\ref{fig2}c and d).
+In this verification, IFS-HRES falls behind at short forecast lead times and catches up after day 7, especially in land areas.
+FuXi-sigma-physics and FuXi-sigma-base are comparably good, while FuXi-plevel-base and FuXi-plevel-physics are the worest.
 The contrast between FuXi-plevel-physics and FuXi-sigma-physics suggests that using terrain-following coordinates can improve extreme precipitation forecasts.
-In addition, the minimal difference between FuXi-sigma-physics and FuXi-sigma-base implies that the use of conservation schemes, although improved drizzle events, is neutral to the performance change of extreme precipitation forecasts---it does not improve on extreme events, but also does not cause performance downgrades.
+In addition, the minimal difference between FuXi-sigma-physics and FuXi-sigma-base shows that the use of conservation constraints, although improved drizzle forecasts, is neutral to the performance change of extreme precipitation forecasts---it does not improve on extreme events, but also does not cause performance downgrades.